 Ram Manohar Lohia Questioned Nehru’s Expenditure: Yogendra Yadav

-Remembering the Samajwadi Party leader on his death anniversary.
+Remembering the Samajwadi Party leader on his birth anniversary.

 Video Producer: Anmol Saini